Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 In LES of wind plant atmospheric flows, it is often necessary to drive the flow to a predetermined vertical velocity and/or temperature profile.
-In Nalu, this is achieved by adding appropriate source terms :math:`\mathrm{f}_i` to the momentum equation :eq:`favmom` and
+In Nalu-Wind, this is achieved by adding appropriate source terms :math:`\mathrm{f}_i` to the momentum equation :eq:`favmom` and
 :math:`S_\theta` to the enthalpy equation :eq:`fav-enth`.